-Employment Law encompasses the following employee- employer issues: Wrongful Terminations, Employment Discrimination, Sexual Harassment, and Wage and Hour Law (Overtime and Minimum Wage).
+Employment Law encompasses the following employee- employer issues: Wrongful Terminations, Employment Discrimination, Sexual Harassment, and Wage and Hour Law (Overtime and Minimum Wage) and working off clock.

 Workers’ Compensation (On-Job Injury)

 If you were injured on the job, chances are you are a candidate for compensation.
 Most cases of injury on the job are covered by workers’ compensation, regardless if the injury is at the fault of the employer or even the employee’s mere clumsiness.
 In fact, the few instances in which coverage can be denied include self-inflicted injuries, injuries which occur while the employee is committing a crime, and injuries which occur while the employee is directly breaking company policy.
 If you were injured on the job, it is imperative that you immediately report your injury to your employer, seek medical attention, and find legal advice.
 Giving a recorded statement of the injury to the insurance company before consulting an attorney could result in the loss of your candidacy of workers’ compensation.

 Most employee-employer relationships are considered “at will.”
 An at will employment relationship basically means that both the employer and the employee can terminate the employment relationship at any time and for any reason (with or without cause) so long as it is not an illegal reason.
 Though most employee relationships are “at will,” employees are frequently terminated without cause in contravention of state or federal law, their employment contract, or their employment handbook.
 In these instances, an employer has committed a wrongful termination and should be liable for their unfair treatment.
 RON KIM LAW is prepared to review your specific employment situation and fight for your legal rights against an employer that has wrongfully terminated your employment.